 The Criminal Program, with offices in Providence, Kent, Washington, and Newport counties, is responsible for the prosecution of felony cases and misdemeanor appeals from the district courts.
 The Narcotics and Organized Crime Prosecution Unit is composed of legal and support staff.
 This unit prosecutes all narcotics and organized crime cases.
 The Forfeiture Unit handles all asset forfeiture cases.
 The Information-Charging Unit prepares information for all felony cases filed in Providence County, with the exception of Grand Jury indictments.
 The Victim/Witness Unit administers a comprehensive assistance program for victims and state witnesses; this unit's existence is mandated by the Victim's Bill of Rights.
-The Diversion Unit provides alternatives to court prosecution for selected first-time, non-violent felony offenders.
-The Juvenile Unit is responsible for prosecuting all juveniles charged with felonies by local police and state agencies, and all adults charged with criminal child abuse.
+The Diversion Unit provides alternatives to court prosecuting all juveniles charged with felonies by local police and state agencies, and all adults charged with criminal child abuse.
 The Appellate Unit represents the State in all criminal appeals before the Rhode Island Supreme Court and post-conviction cases filed in federal court.
 The Medicaid Fraud Control Unit prosecutes fraud and abuse by providers of Medicaid services to Rhode Island and the Welfare Fraud Unit investigates and prosecutes all cases of welfare fraud.